-The device controller enables 12 Mbit/s data exchange with a USB host controller.
-It consists of register interface, serial interface engine, endpoint buffer memory, and the DMA controller.
-The serial interface engine decodes the USB data stream and writes data to the appropriate end point buffer memory.
+The device controller enables 12 Mbit/s data exchange with a USB Host Controller.
+It consists of a register interface, serial interface engine, endpoint buffer memory, and a DMA controller.
+The serial interface engine decodes the USB data stream and writes data to the appropriate endpoint buffer.
 The status of a completed USB transfer or error condition is indicated via status registers.
 An interrupt is also generated if enabled.
-The DMA controller when enabled transfers data between the endpoint buffer and the USB RAM.
+When enabled, the DMA controller transfers data between the endpoint buffer and the USB RAM.